gmurante/LabProgr/README.md

-# Laboratory on advanced computing for Physic
+# Laboratory on advanced computing for Physics

 Laboratory is organised in 72 hours laboratory activities